RAF Bomber Command: 1946–1968

 Bomber Command's other main function was to provide tanker aircraft to the RAF.
 The Valiant was the first bomber used as a tanker operationally.
 As high-level penetration declined as an attack technique, the Valiant saw more and more use as a tanker until the retirement of the type in 1965 due to the costs of remediating metal fatigue.
 With the Victor also unsuited to the low-level role six were converted to tankers to replace the Valiants, before the later conversion of the majority of Victors to tankers.
-The Vulcan also saw service as a tanker, but only in an improvised conversion during the Falklands War of 1982.
-Ironically, in the tanker role, the Victor not only outlived Bomber Command, but also all the other V bombers by nine years.
+The Vulcan also saw service as a tanker, and was used to bomb the main runway at Port Stanley Airport during the Falklands War.

 In a further attempt to make the operation of the bomber force safer, attempts were made to develop stand-off weapons, with which capability the bombers would not have to penetrate Soviet airspace.
 However, efforts to do so had only limited success.
 The first attempt involved the Blue Steel missile (in service: 1963–1970).
 It worked, but its range meant that bombers still had to enter Soviet airspace.
 Longer-range systems were developed, but failed and/or were cancelled.
-This fate befell the Mark 2 of the Blue Steel, its replacement, the American Skybolt ALBM and the ground-based Blue Streak programme.
+This fate befell the Mark 2 of the Blue Steel, its replacement, the American Skybolt ALBM and the ground-based Blue Streak programme, which was cancelled in 1960.

-However, attempts to develop a stand-off nuclear deterrent eventually succeeded.
-Britain procured American Polaris missiles and built Royal Navy submarines to carry them.
-The modern form of the British nuclear force was thus essentially reached.
-Royal Navy submarines relieved the RAF of the nuclear deterrent mission in 1969, but by that point, Bomber Command no longer existed.

 RAF Fighter Command and Bomber Command merged in 1968 to form Strike Command.
 RAF Coastal Command followed in November 1969.

-Bomber Command took time to attain full effectiveness in the Second World War, but with the development of better navigation and aircraft it proved highly destructive.
-The massed attacks of Bomber Command and the US Eighth Air Force compelled Germany to devote considerable resources to air defence instead of pursuing its primary war aims.
-Postwar, it carried Britain's nuclear deterrent through a difficult period.